gokrazy/gokrazy/website/content/userguide/gpio.md

 ---
 title: "Controlling a GPIO input/output pin"
+menuTitle: "Input/output via GPIO pins"
 weight: 10
 ---

-# Controlling a GPIO input/output pin

 In this guide, we are using [periph.io](https://periph.io/), a library for peripheral I/O in Go, to set one of the Raspberry Pi’s General Purpose I/O